-Knowledge Circles Project: Who can speak for the land?
+Who knows the Land?
+Who can speak for the Land?

 The people who work with the land know our land intimately.
 They also know that significant changes in our soil, water and wildlife habitats are causing big problems for everyone living on the land.
 To find solutions to these problems, let’s call on our most experienced allies: farmers, hunters, anglers, woodlot owners, beekeepers, gardeners, kayakers and hikers.